vala-lang/vala-www/content/blog/c-off-ramp.md

 ### Translating the code

 I typically translate one file at a time.
 The code will of course usually call functions from other parts of the program: I add a private VAPI file with suitable bindings.
 You can usefully pre-populate the VAPI file with the commented-out contents of relevant C header files, then just uncomment the APIs you need in Vala, and edit them suitably.
-The excellent [Manual bindings](https://wiki.gnome.org/Projects/Vala/ManualBindings) guide from the GNOME Wiki is my constant companion.
+The excellent [Manual bindings](https://wiki.gnome.org/Projects/Vala/ManualBindings) guide from the Wiki is my constant companion.

 To translate a file, I copy `foo.c` to `foo_vala.vala`.
 (The `_vala` bit ensures that the Vala-generated C won’t overwrite the original file, which I will keep for reference.)
 I translate the code, possibly in multiple steps, commenting out the bits I have translated in `foo.c`.